Jimmy John's delivery driver exposes cheating boyfriend

 The order was placed & my bf had texted me a little bit before letting me know he was going to take a nap.
 So I sent him a text saying “hey, foods on the way for you.
 Please leave a tip.”
 I didn’t hear back from him for a bit, but I just assumed he was sleeping.— Kayla (@kayla_speer_) June 28, 2018

-But Kayla soon discovered the Jimmy John's driver wasn't the only one getting a tip that night.
+But the Jimmy John's driver wasn't the only one getting a tip that night.
+Thanks to the delivery guy, Kayla was soon made aware of her boyfriend's infidelity.

 The delivery driver continued by saying this...”look, we usually don’t do this, but I think you would like to know...when we walked up to the door to your bf’s place we were able to see into his apartment and he was in his boxers with a naked women on top of him on the couch????— Kayla (@kayla_speer_) June 28, 2018